lsst/pipelines_lsst_io/getting-started/multiband-analysis.rst

 - Use the ``base_ClassificationExtendedness_value`` column to quickly distinguish stars from galaxies.
 - The ``base_PsfFlux_flag`` column is useful for identifying sources that don't have photometric measurement errors.

-In the end, you created a simple *r-i* CMD.
+In the end, you created a simple color-color diagram.
 This tutorial is just the beginning, though.
 With the dataset you've created in this tutorial, you can look at galaxies with measurements from the ``CModel`` plugin.
 Or compare PSF-fitted photometric measurements with aperture photometry of stars.